docugami/langchain-template-docugami-kg-rag/.github/CONTRIBUTING.md

 ```

 We recognize linting can be annoying - if you do not want to do it, please contact a project maintainer, and they can help you with it.
 We do not want this to be a blocker for good code getting contributed.

-## 🏭 Release Process

-As of now, Docugami has an ad hoc release process: releases are cut with high frequency by
-a developer and published to [PyPI](https://pypi.org/project/dgml-utils/).